 How are you innovating with the Attribution product?

 We are improving how we build processes; on the tech side we’re innovating with the way we measure TV, which will be very impactful to the industry.
 We’re also making strides in refining and improving our cross-channel attribution solution, which will help our clients better define their core brand audiences and help them improve their media mix.
 In terms of how we sell the product, we are innovating a lot.
-With our SaaS platform Clara, we’re selling Attribution as a part of a holistic location intelligence solution — from providing location Analytics, to targeting Audiences, to optimizing and measuring campaigns with Attribution.
+With our platform, we’re selling Attribution as a part of a holistic location intelligence solution — from providing location Analytics, to targeting Audiences, to optimizing and measuring campaigns with Attribution.

 How do you establish process management?